sma1043/Freya/README.md

 # Freya
 Freya is robot that aims on cleaning solar panels.
-This repository is mainly for the electrical and software section of the project.
+This repository is mainly for the electrical and software sections of the project.

 ## Overview
   Overview of the project